franzpoeschel/picongpu/docs/source/usage/plugins/phaseSpace.rst

 External Dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-The plugin is available as soon as the :ref:`libSplash and HDF5 libraries <install-dependencies>` are compiled in.
+The plugin is available as soon as the :ref:`openPMD API <install-dependencies>` is compiled in.

 .cfg file
 ^^^^^^^^^